Yukihirokinjo/Edu/Bash4beginners.md

 ![FullPath](https://user-images.githubusercontent.com/6457769/124109624-51fca100-daa2-11eb-939b-6f45f767a08b.png)

-You can see where you are working at by `pwd` command.
+You can see where you are working at by using `pwd` command.
 The full path provided by `pwd` command is referred to as "current directory" (or "present working directory").
 You can change your current directory using `cd` command.
 For example, suppose you are in home directory, and then you can move to the Desktop (located under the home directory) by typing

 ```bash
 cd /home/yourUserName/Desktop